Everything You Need to Know About Full Dentures

 Process of Receiving Full Dentures

 One concern or question you may have about receiving full dentures may be the process of obtaining them.
-After visiting your dentist and voicing your interest in dentures, they will likely look at the state of your mouth to initially determine if you have remaining teeth that should be removed.
+After visiting our Amherst dentist and voicing your interest in dentures, they will likely look at the state of your mouth to initially determine if you have remaining teeth that should be removed.

 After these teeth are removed, an impression of your mouth will be taken.
 This is then sent to a dental laboratory where they will create a model of your dentures with you help with sizing and desired coloration.
 After the dentures are completed, your dentist will administer them to you and ask you to wear them to determine if the fit is good and where adjustments need to be made.
+The whole process of receiving a set of full dentures is relatively simple and will save you a lot of stress in the future, while also restoring your confidence and ability to chew, eat, and speak with confidence.

-If you have determined that you’d like to receive dentures, talk to your dentist today.
-They can help you through the process and discuss any questions or concerns you may have.
+If you have determined that you’d like to receive dentures, talk to Amherst dentist Dr. Douglas Hamill today.
+He can help you through the process and discuss any questions or concerns you may have.
+With full dentures, you can feel more confident and restore your healthy and beautiful smile.
+Contact our Williamsville dental office today to discuss receiving full dentures to improve your smile and function.
+We offer free consultations and would love to help you achieve the smile of your dreams!